 - Not Alone, US Government

-The Clery Act Student Travel Form is to be completed for any College-related overnight travel that includes students such as athletics, academics, clubs/organizations, etc. The form may be submitted in either of the two ways linked here:
+The Clery Act Student Travel Form is to be completed for any College-related overnight travel that includes students such as athletics, academics, clubs/organizations, etc. The form may be submitted in either of the two ways AFTER the trip as linked below:

 If you would like additional information or have any questions, please contact the Office of Compliance & Conduct at 276.376.3451.